svaarala/duktape/doc/low-memory.rst

 Ecmascript programs can be executed with e.g. 1MB of memory.
 Currently realistic memory targets are roughly:

-* 256-384kB flash memory (code) and 256kB system RAM
+* 256-384kB system flash memory (code) and 256kB system RAM

   - Duktape compiled with default options is feasible